 In Malta the trend of hiring temporary staff from specialised employment agencies is on the increase.
 These services are used in low-skill fields but are also popular in the professional sector.
 Employment agencies may charge the employer expenses to cover tax, national insurance, indemnity and labour costs.

-For part-time employees on a variable time schedule, the weekly number of hours of work shall be the weekly average number of hours of work spread over successive 13-week periods, commencing on 1 January of each calendar year.
+For part-time employees on a variable time schedule, the weekly number of hours of work shall be the weekly average number of hours of work spread over successive thirteen-week periods, commencing on 1st January of each calendar year.

-Employment in Malta always involves an employment contract, whether tacit or implicit, whereby the employee agrees to perform specific work for an employer in return for agreed wages.
-There must also be a written statement showing the conditions of employment that will be given to the employee no later than 8 days after recruitment.
+Employment in Malta always involves a contract of employment, whether tacit or implicit, whereby the employee agrees to perform specific work for an employer in return for agreed wages.
+There must also be a written statement showing the conditions of employment that will be given to the employee no later than 7 days after recruitment.

 Employment may be for a fixed-term or for an indefinite term, and on a full-time or part-time basis.
 Whichever type of employment you are engaged in, check the terms and conditions of employment carefully so that you understand your rights and obligations.
-The employer must supply a copy of the contract of employment in English and/or Maltese.
+The employer is obliged to provide a copy of the contract of employment in English and/or Maltese.

 The interval between payments must not be longer than 4 weeks, by law.
 The salary may be paid in cash, by cheque or directly into a bank account.

-If employment is terminated on grounds of redundancy, the employee will be entitled to re-employment if the post formerly occupied becomes available again within a period of one year from the date of termination of employment.
+If the employee's employment is terminated on grounds of redundancy, they are entitled to re-employment if the formerly occupied post becomes available again within a year from the date of termination of employment.

-When employers intend to terminate employment on the grounds of redundancy, they shall terminate the employment on a ‘last in, first out’ basis for the position/category concerned.
+When employers intend to terminate an employee's employment on grounds of redundancy, they shall terminate the employment on a ‘last in, first out’ basis for the position/category concerned.

 Temporary and fixed-term employment contracts expire when the specified period ends without notice of termination being given.

-In the absence of an objective justification, a fixed-term employment contract automatically becomes an indefinite-term employment contract after 4 years in continuous employment on one or more fixed-term contracts, and in that case the employee would be engaged on a permanent basis.
+It is possible for employers to offer fixed-term contracts subsequently.
+In the absence of an objective justification, a fixed-term contract of employment automatically becomes an indefinite-term contract of employment after four years in continuous employment on one or more fixed-term contracts, and in that case the employee would be engaged on a permanent basis.

 Maltese employment law states that any employee whose fixed-term contract of service has expired and who is kept on by their employer shall be assumed to have been retained on an indefinite-term contract if that employee is not awarded a new contract of service within the first 12 working days following the expiry of the previous contract.